HumeAI/hume-api-examples/evi/python/evi-python-raw-api/README.md

 ## 🚀 Overview

-This project features a minimal implementation of Hume's [Empathic Voice Interface](https://dev.hume.ai/docs/empathic-voice-interface-evi/overview) using Hume's API with Python.
+This project features a minimal implementation of Hume's [Empathic Voice Interface (EVI)](https://dev.hume.ai/docs/empathic-voice-interface-evi/overview) using Hume's API with Python.
 It demonstrates how to authenticate, connect to, and display output from EVI in a terminal application.

 ## 🔧 Setup Instructions